thebushschool/cpjava/lessons/week14/readme.md

 ## Learning Objectives
 * Modeling real-world through objects, properties, and methods
-* Manipulate Objects on the canvas individually or in groups
+* Manipulate Objects on the canvas individually or in groups using Array Lists
+* Flocking Objects
 * Wave generation and Perlin Noise

 ## Reminders